-I recently started to practice yoga at home after my sister in law invited me to join her local yoga group.
+I recently started to practice yoga at home after my sister-in-law invited me to join her local yoga group.

-I normally wouldn’t entertain travelling 40 minutes to do yoga in her town, but due to the pandemic, the class turned virtual therefore accessible for all!
+I normally wouldn’t entertain travelling 40 minutes to do yoga in her town, but due to the pandemic, the class turned virtual and therefore accessible for all!

-Considering My body has turned into a painful, stressed blob over the past three lockdowns, I figured what’s the worst that could happen.
+Considering my body has turned into a painful, stressed blob over the past three lockdowns, I figured what’s the worst that could happen.

 So we check in every Monday night and have a blissful 1.5 hours of relaxing, stretching and mindful yoga practice.